BehindTheLight/personality-prediction-xai-ml/README.md

 - **Adversarial validation** to ensure reliable model evaluation
 - **Research report** (`Personality_Prediction_Research_Paper.pdf`) with detailed methodology and results

-## Research Paper
+## Research Report
-The complete report on the project (`Personality_Prediction_Research_Paper.pdf`) is available in the documentation folder, presenting detailed methodology, results, and analysis.
+The complete report on the project (`Personality_Prediction_Report.pdf`) is available in the documentation folder, presenting detailed methodology, results, and analysis.

 ## Dataset